Patient Referral Program in Federally Qualified Health Centers

 What factors plague the traditional referral process?

-- According to the Archives of Internal Medicine, only half of referrals result in a completed appointment.
+- According to the Archives of Internal Medicine, only half of the referrals result in a completed appointment.

 - The Journal of General Internal Medicine found that 68% of specialists receive no information from the PCP prior to referral visits.